 - Urinary tract infections: If not treated, such infections can ascend to the kidneys, potentially resulting in renal failure, septicaemia and death.
 An increased risk for repeated urinary tract infections is well documented in both girls and adult women.

-Painful urination: Due to obstruction and recurrent urinary tract infections.
+Painful urination: due to obstruction of the urethra and recurrent urinary tract infections.

-Obstetric complications: FGM is associated with an increased risk of Caesarean section, post-partum haemorrhage, recourse to episiotomy, difficult labor, obstetric tears/lacerations, instrumental delivery, prolonged labor, and extended maternal hospital stay.
+Obstetric complications: FGM is associated with an increased risk of Caesarean section, post-partum haemorrhage, recourse to episiotomy, difficult labour, obstetric tears/lacerations, instrumental delivery, prolonged labour, and extended maternal hospital stay.
 The risks increase with the severity of FGM.

-Obstetric fistula: A direct association between FGM and obstetric fistula has not been established.
-However, given the causal relationship between prolonged and obstructed labour and fistula, and the fact that FGM is also associated with prolonged and obstructed labor it is reasonable to presume that both conditions could be linked in women living with FGM.
+Obstetric fistula: a direct association between FGM and obstetric fistula has not been established.
+However, given the causal relationship between prolonged and obstructed labour and fistula, and the fact that FGM is also associated with prolonged and obstructed labour it is reasonable to presume that both conditions could be linked in women living with FGM.

 Perinatal risks: obstetric complications can result in a higher incidence of infant resuscitation at delivery and intrapartum stillbirth and neonatal death.